wieso3/rl_project/README.md

 It is possible to run (and render) show matches by providing the **-show** option, but atleast for me I could not reproduce trained model behavior consistently, despite saving the entire state dictionary.
 Due to lack of time I also was only able to provide state dictionaries for battle_v3 with attention.

 After that my standard procedure was to do a few training runs.
-The rewards get dumped to the rewards folder.
+The rewards get dumped to the 'rewards' folder.
 By running the **utils.py** file, all rewards currently dumped in the rewards folder will be plotted in a graph.
+See also *dumped_rewards.png*.
 ## battle

 Here agents compete in two teams.
 They are rewarded for attacking the enemy team and receive negative rewards when standing around or attacking wrong targets.
 Access this via: